-PROXY STATEMENT FOR THE 2017 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR THE 2019 ANNUAL MEETING OF STOCKHOLDERS

-TO BE HELD ON THURSDAY, JUNE 15, 2017
+TO BE HELD ON THURSDAY, JUNE 6, 2019

-The board of directors of Karyopharm Therapeutics Inc. (which we also refer to as "Karyopharm" or "the Company") is soliciting proxies for use at the 2017 annual meeting of stockholders, or the Annual Meeting, to be held at the Sheraton Needham Hotel, 100 Cabot Street, Needham, Massachusetts 02494, on June 15, 2017 at 8:00 a.m., Eastern time.
+The board of directors of Karyopharm Therapeutics Inc. (which we also refer to as "Karyopharm" or "the company") is soliciting proxies for use at the 2019 annual meeting of stockholders, or the Annual Meeting, to be held at our headquarters, 85 Wells Avenue, Newton, Massachusetts 02459, on Thursday, June 6, 2019 at 8:00 a.m., Eastern time.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on June 15, 2017:
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on Thursday, June 6, 2019: